 While most retailers develop several private labels to differentiate different product lines, Costco only has one: Kirkland Signature.

 This makes it nearly impossible for Costco shoppers to be unaware that they’re purchasing store-brand products.
 Regardless, Kirkland Signature is wildly successful.
-CNN Business reported that, with $58 billion in sales, Kirkland Signature is the best-selling consumer packaging goods (CPGs) brand based in the U.S.
+CNN Business reported that Kirkland Signature is the best-selling consumer packaging goods (CPGs) brand based in the U.S. with $58 billion in sales.

 As the store brand examples above demonstrate, winning loyalty is a matter of offering great quality products alongside an approach to branding and product content that helps engage consumers’ attention.